alexozerov/orgonweb/README.md

 [OrgonWeb](https://orgon.space) aims to deliver a unified, seamless development experience influenced by Ethereum's [Web3](https://github.com/ethereum/web3.js/) implementation.
 We have taken the core ideas and expanded upon them to unlock the functionality of ORGON's unique feature set along with offering new tools for integrating DApps in the browser, Node.js and IoT devices.

 To better support its use in TypeScript projects, we have rewritten the entire library in TypeScript.
-And to make the OrgonWeb API more secure and consistent, there are some breaking changes. <font color=red>Please check out [<font color=red>6.x API documentation</font>](https://orgon.space/docu/docs/intro/)</font> for detailed changes so you can start using the new TypeScript version of TronWeb early.
-Any questions or feedback are welcome [here](https://github.com/alexozerov/tronweb/issues/new).
+And to make the OrgonWeb API more secure and consistent, there are some breaking changes. <font color=red>Please check out [<font color=red>6.x API documentation</font>](https://orgon.space/docu/docs/intro/)</font> for detailed changes so you can start using the new TypeScript version of OrgonWeb early.
+Any questions or feedback are welcome [here](https://github.com/alexozerov/orgonweb/issues/new).

 **Project scope**

-Any new TRON feature will be incorporated into TronWeb.
+Any new TRON feature will be incorporated into OrgonWeb.
 Changes to the API to improve quality-of-life are in-scope for the project.
 We will not necessarily maintain feature parity with Web3.js going forward as this is a separate project, not a synchronized fork.

 ## HomePage